Tips for Keeping Animals Out of Your Backyard Swimming Pool

 Use a Sprinkler System

 The unexpected spray of water can help scare away animals and keep them from entering your yard or pool.
-Of course, this isn’t fool-proof and won’t deter all animals but it definitely helps.
-You can set the sprinkler to whatever time and frequency seems to be best for your backyard.
-As an added bonus, it’ll keep your lawn looking nice and green all summer long too.
+This isn’t foolproof, but it helps.
+You can set the sprinkler to whatever time and frequency you like.
+As a bonus, it’ll keep your lawn looking nice and green all summer.